Is Estrogen Dominance Making You Fat?

 Keeping your estrogen and progesterone levels in balance starts with these six factors.

-The environment we live in is loaded with xenoestrogens found in pesticides placed on the food we eat, plastics, fuels and even daily toiletries we use on our skin.
+The environment we live in is loaded with xenoestrogens found in pesticides placed on the food we eat, plastics, fuels and even the daily toiletries we use on our skin such as your shampoo and body wash!
 Xenoestrogens are man-made chemicals that act like estrogen in the body.

-What You Can Do About It: Reduce your exposure to harmful xenoestrogens by using BPA-free containers, choose organic fresh vegetables and fruits, and paraben- and sulphate-free soaps, lotions, sunscreens will help you eliminate the amount of extra estrogen your body is exposed to.
+What You Can Do About It: Reduce your exposure to harmful xenoestrogens by using BPA-free containers, choose organic fresh vegetables and fruits, organic meats and dairy and paraben- and sulphate-free shampoos, conditioners, body washes, lotions, make-up and sunscreens to help you eliminate the amount of extra estrogen your body is exposed to.

 If you are using birth control or hormone replacement, you’re essentially supplying your body with a synthetic form of estrogen.
 It has been shown that hormonal therapy can affect insulin sensitivity, carbohydrate metabolism, glucose intolerance and changes in cholesterol levels.
 If you ever wondered why you gained fat weight while on the pill, it’s probably a result of excess estrogen.
 This hormone blocks fat burning receptors, preventing them from being activated, therefore decreasing fat oxidation and halting fat burning!

 What You Can Do About It: Buy organic fresh fruit and vegetables whenever possible.
-If not available, be sure to watch your veggies and fruit, and remove the peel.
-Choose organic dairy that uses sustainable processes, free range, organic poultry, and grass feed beef.
+If not available, be sure to wash your veggies and fruit and remove the peel.
+Choose organic dairy that uses sustainable processes, free range, organic poultry and grass feed beef.
+In addition, be sure to choose whey protein that is hormone-free!

 What You Can Do About It: Get between 6 to 8 hours of sleep every night and de-stress by performing regular yoga and mediation.
-One study showed that those who did a 4-month meditation program experienced much lower average cortsiol levels, while also improving their ability to cope with stress!
+One study showed that those who did a 4-month meditation program experienced much lower average cortisol levels, while also improving their ability to cope with stress.

 5. Excess Body Fat